-The Holter monitor test is used to record your child's electrocardiogram (ECG) tracing continuously for a period of 24 hours or longer.
+The Holter monitor test is used to record your child's electrocardiogram (ECG) tracing continuously for 24 hours or longer.
 When symptoms such as dizziness, fainting, low blood pressure, prolonged fatigue, chest pain or palpitations (fast or irregular heartbeats) continue to occur without a definitive diagnosis obtained with a resting ECG, your child's physician may request an ECG tracing to be recorded over a long period.

 The Holter monitor gives the physician a better opportunity to capture any abnormal heartbeats or rhythms that may be causing your child's symptoms, especially if they occur infrequently.
-Abnormal heart rhythms (arrhythmias) may be intermittent in nature and not seen during the shorter recording times of the resting or signal-average ECG.
+Abnormal heart rhythms (arrhythmias) may be intermittent and not seen during the shorter recording times of the resting or signal-average ECG.